skyleague/mambu-sdk/README.md

 `@skyleague/mambu-sdk` is licensed under the MIT License (see [LICENSE.md](./LICENSE.md) for details.).

-This SDK is generated using [`@skyleague/therefore`](https://github.com/skyleague/therefore) :party:, which is licensed under the MIT License.
+This SDK is generated using [`@skyleague/therefore`](https://github.com/skyleague/therefore) :partying_face:, which is licensed under the MIT License.

 Copyright (c) 2022, SkyLeague Technologies B.V..
 'SkyLeague' and the astronaut logo are trademarks of SkyLeague Technologies, registered at Chamber of Commerce in The Netherlands under number 86650564.